What will I pay?

 For students applying from outside the EU, arrangements are different.
 Full details of international fees and bursaries are available on the University website.

-Privately-funded students are required to pay for each year's tuition fees, a term's rent and other fixed charges in advance.
+Privately-funded students, whether from the UK or overseas are required to pay for each year's tuition fees, a term's rent and other fixed charges in advance.

 The Cambridge Bursary Scheme offers an unlimited number of bursaries to UK and EU students.
 These bursaries are a 'gift' and, unlike student loans, do not need to be paid back.
 This generous bursary scheme aims to ensure that students can meet the cost of their Cambridge education, regardless of background.
 Students will automatically be assessed for the Cambridge bursary when applying for the government loan.

 Once students are admitted, we ensure that they are given the academic and personal support necessary for successful completion of their course at Cambridge.
 If students do find themselves facing unforeseen financial difficulties, tutorial support and advice will be given.
 Hardship support may also be given to students in genuine need.

 Costs at Caius

 You will pay rent, which is dependent on which room you have.
 Freshers are given a choice from three rent price bands, and from the second year rooms are chosen by students, with a ballot deciding priority.

 Minimum Dining Requirement (MDR) - We strongly believe in the value of members of the College eating together regularly, so we set a minimum number of meals (a three-course dinner in the evening in Hall) you pay for in College per term, of which some can be used for guests.